-The degree is a pre-professional program for students who intend to pursue graduate study in landscape architecture: such students will need to subsequently enroll in Path A of CAPPA's Master of Landscape Architecture program or an equivalent at another institution.
+The degree is a pre-professional program for students who intend to pursue graduate study in landscape architecture: such students will need to subsequently enroll in Path A of CAPPA's Master of Landscape Architecture (http://catalog.uta.edu/archives/2024-2025/cappa/landscape/) program or an equivalent at another institution.
 The B.S. in Sustainable Urban Design does prepare for subsequent master-degree study in landscape architecture, planning, and public affairs.